anishsatpati/-SoC-Project-NLPlay-with-Transformers-/README.md

 best in the "Music/Entertainment" domain.

-**Concluding Remarks**
+**Concluding Remarks**\
-I thank **Tezan Sahu** for guiding me throughout the project and for helping me overcome all the difficulties that I faced.\ I would also like to thank my co-mentees for the intelectually stimulating discussions on various topics.\
+I thank **Tezan Sahu** for guiding me throughout the project and for helping me overcome all the difficulties that I faced.\

+I would also like to thank my co-mentees for the intelectually stimulating discussions on various topics.\

 I really enjoyed the project and got to learn lots!
+Thank you guys!